 The CDC reports that more than half of all dog bite injuries occur at home and involve a dog the victim knows.

 If you or a loved one was injured in a dog attack, please contact the experienced dog bite lawyers at Kelleher Law at 833-546-3675.
-We have offices in Naples and Fort Myers, Florida, and proudly fight on behalf of injury victims from across our region.
+We have offices in Naples, Fort Myers, and Atlanta.
+We proudly fight on behalf of injury victims from across Florida and Georgia.
 We tirelessly pursue compensation on behalf of dog bite victims.